Dev-Leet/CalNote/README.md

 ### 🧠 AI-Powered Scheduling
 Chat with your calendar in plain language.
 The AI reasons over your existing events, upcoming contests, and sleep window to schedule (or reschedule) blocks — no manual conflict-checking needed.

+### 📋 Paste-to-Schedule Extraction
+Paste unstructured text — an email, a notice, a WhatsApp message — and the AI extracts a structured day-by-day schedule (event, attendance, dress code, time, location, notes) into an editable review table before anything touches your calendar.

+### 🌙 Automatic Sleep Scheduling
+Save a sleep window in Settings and the next 10 nights are scheduled automatically.
+If a contest overlaps, sleep shifts to start right after it ends rather than being skipped.
+Changing your sleep window later asks before replacing any already-scheduled nights.

+### ⚖️ Three-Way Conflict Resolution
+Creating an event that overlaps another offers a real choice: Cancel, Allow Overlap, or **Adjust Schedule** — which finds the next free same-day slot automatically.

 ### 🎙️ Voice Input
 Speak your scheduling requests via the browser's native Web Speech API.
 The AI is told the input came from voice and interprets filler words and transcription artifacts charitably.